Bulbophyllum | The Outlier of the Tropical Orchid World, Adorned with Unconventional Beauty

 - Family: Orchidaceae

-- Native Regions: Tropical and subtropical areas (Southeast Asia, Africa, Central and South America)
+- Origin: Tropical to subtropical regions (Southeast Asia, Africa, Central and South America)

 Cultural Significance Around the World